etingof/snmpsim/docs/source/documentation/addressing-agents.rst

 Legacy mode
 -----------

+When running in the *--v2c-arch* mode, SNMP Simulator is not using SNMPv3 framework.
+That implies that SNMPv3 infrastructure can't be used for agent addressing.
+In this mode, only SNMP v1 and v2c versions can be served.
+The main reason for legacy mode support is higher performance.

-When running in the *--v2c-arch* mode, SNMP Simulator attempts to find a *.snmprec* file to fulfill a request by probing files in paths constructed from pieces of request data.
-The path construction occurs by these rules and in this order:
+In *--v2c-arch* mode, SNMP Simulator attempts to find a *.snmprec* file to fulfill the request by probing files by paths constructed from pieces of SNMPv1/v2c request data.
+Path construction occurs by these rules and in this order:

-1. *community / transport-ID / source-address* .snmprec
+1. *self / <community> / <transport-ID> / <source-address>* .snmprec
-2. *community / transport-ID* .snmprec
+2. *self / <community> / <transport-ID>* .snmprec
-3. *community* .snmprec
+3. *self / <community>* .snmprec
+4. *self* .snmprec

+The *self* component is just a constant which conceptually refers to the SNMP engine serving current request.

+One of the use-cases is to serve requests with empty SNMP community name.

 In other words, SNMP Simulator first tries to take community name, destination and source addresses into account.
 If that does not match